sergial273/WorkshelfFrontend/README.md

 1. Sign up at [TMDb Developer](https://www.themoviedb.org/settings/api).
 2. Copy your generated API key.

+## Features

+Popular Movies: Get a list of currently trending movies using the endpoint /trending/movie/day.
+Popular Series: Explore currently popular TV series using the endpoint /tv/popular.
+Movie Details: View detailed information about a specific movie using the endpoint /movie/{movieId}.
+Series Details: Explore in-depth details of a specific TV series using the endpoint /tv/{seriesId}.
+Search Functionality: Search for movies and series using various criteria with appropriate endpoints.

 ### Set Up API Key

 Update the `api-constants.ts` file with your API key: